EuanHam/threeVinyl/README.md

 ## Usage
 - This guide will assume you are using this on a Windows or MacOS device.
-- Press p to authenticate with Spotify (now only requires authentication once!).
+- Press p to authenticate with Spotify (single authentication required).
 The app should indicate that you are signed in.
-- The app now creates a virtual Spotify player, so you no longer need to have the Spotify app open or any other device active.
+- The app will automatically attempt to create a virtual Spotify player, eliminating the need for other devices to be active.
+- If the virtual player fails (non-Premium accounts, network issues, etc.), it will automatically fall back to using regular Spotify API.
-- After authentication, pressing p will allow you to play a random top song.
+- After authentication, pressing p will play a random top song.
-- The 1-5 keys will allow you play your top 5 albums respectively.
+- The 1-5 keys will play your top 5 albums respectively.
-- You can pause and resume songs using the space bar (note: it may take a second to respond because this app is supposed to simulate a record player)
+- You can pause and resume songs using the space bar (note: it may take a second to respond because this app simulates a record player)

 ## Features
-- **Virtual Spotify Player**: Uses Spotify Web Playback SDK to create a virtual player, eliminating the need for active devices
+- **Virtual Spotify Player**: Uses Spotify Web Playback SDK to create a virtual player, eliminating the need for active devices (Premium required)
+- **Automatic Fallback**: If the virtual player fails, automatically falls back to regular Spotify API
-- **Single Authentication**: No more double authentication - authenticate once and you're ready to go
+- **Single Authentication**: Authenticate once and you're ready to go
 - **Real-time Playback Updates**: The record arm responds in real-time to playback state changes
 - **Three.js Visualization**: Beautiful 3D turntable with realistic record arm movement
+- **Modular Architecture**: Clean, organized code split into logical modules